Paralegal Course Descriptions

 - Identify the civil liberties protected by the U.S. Constitution, including those addressed in the First Amendment, and their modern applications to the law.

-- Discuss the relevant historical antecedents in the civil rights movement and how civil rights pertaining to race have changed over time.
+- Describe the relevant historical antecedents in the civil rights movement and how civil rights pertaining to race have changed over time, including antislavery, voting rights, housing, public education, and access to public facilities.

-- Explain how the rights of lesbian, gay, bisexual, transgender and queer (LGBTQ) people have evolved in recent decades, and identify some of the legal challenges not experienced by cisgender heterosexual people today.
+- Explain how the rights of lesbian, gay, bisexual, transgender, and queer people have evolved in recent decades, including same-sex marriage, adoption, employment and housing, and access to healthcare.

-- Analyze a hypotheticalcivil rights case byidentifying the key legal issues, applying the law to the facts, and reaching a legal conclusion in a clear and concise way.
+- Analyze a hypothetical civil rights case by identifying the key legal issues, applying the law to the facts, and reaching a concise legal conclusion.

 LEGAL 275: Criminal Law and Procedure